-11.05 SENIOR DIVISION ONLY - Runners Cannot Steal Second Base
+12.03 Runners Cannot Steal Second Base

-All base runners are prohibited from attempting to steal 2nd base or advance to 2nd base on an errant pick off attempt, passed ball or wild pitch.
-Base runners can only advance from 1st base to 2nd base on a batted ball, if forced ahead via the batter being awarded 1st base (Walk, Hit Batsman etc.) or if awarded 2nd base via umpire ruling.
-(Balk, Interference etc.) Note: a runner on 1st base is still vulnerable to pickoff attempts.
-During a pickoff attempt, a runner on 1st base must return to 1st base safely and cannot attempt to advance to 2nd base, must return to 1st base before being tagged out by a defender.
+All base runners are prohibited from attempting to steal 2nd base or advance to 2nd base on a passed ball or wild pitch.
+Base runners can only advance from 1st base to 2nd base on a batted ball, if forced ahead via the batter being awarded 1st base (Walk, Hit Batsman etc.), Errant pickoff throw after the runner retags 1st base or if awarded 2nd base via umpire ruling.
+(Balk, Interference etc.) Any substitute runner who mistakenly or inadvertently attempts to steal or advance to 2nd base, must return to 1st base before being tagged out by a defender unless this runner successfully reaches (tags) 2nd base in which case the play is dead and the runner is automatically out.
 If a dropped third strike occurs with a runner on 1st base, the batter is automatically out as the runner cannot attempt to advance to 2nd base.